RandomReaper/cli/site/_posts/2020-02-20-pi-hw-cmdline.md

 permalink: pi-hw-cmdline.html
 ---

-Don't want to open the case of a Raspberry pi to find it's model? or are you connected trough `ssh`?
+Don't want to open the case of a Raspberry Pi to find it's model? or are you connected trough `ssh`?
 Here is how to identify your Pi from the command line!